perehinik/textolite/README.md

 ## Example

 There are 2 exemples.
 One uses React, second is just Vanilla JS.
-Examples were ment to be used with local version of ```textolite``` library, but you can also use latest released version.
+Examples were meant to be used with local version of ```textolite``` library, but you can also use latest released version.

 ### Using latest released version of textolite library: